achengli/comments.vim/README.md

 ## Contributions

-Acceptable and non-ambicious contributions are welcode.
+Acceptable and non-ambicious contributions are welcome.

 ## License